-But selecting the right air purifier from the mass selection of air purifiers on the market can be tough.
+But selecting the right air purifier from the huge selection of air purifiers on the market can be tough.

-Many people searching for an air purifier, are looking at air ionizers because of some of the obvious benefits like price.
+Many people searching for an air purifier, are looking at air ionizers specifically because of the obvious benefit of price,

-But an ionizer may not be all it’s cracked up to be.
+But is an Air Ionizer all it’s cracked up to be?

 What is the Difference between an Air Purifier and an Air